|

-With the
+With

-signing of the treaty of Berlin
+the signing of the treaty of Berlin

 (13 July 1878) the dream of the “Greater Bulgaria” vanished.
 The new

-Principality of Bulgaria was only 37.5 per cent of the size of the state
+Principality of Bulgaria was only 37.5 per cent of the size of the state envisaged

-the Balkans was to form an autonomous province called Eastern Rumelia, under
+Balkans was to form an autonomous province called Eastern Rumelia, under the

-and the valley of the Morava river was assigned to Serbia.
+the valley of the Morava river was assigned to Serbia.
 The Russian Army

 should leave Bulgaria